-The Wallace Collection has specialist curators and a curatorial assistant, who are responsible to the Director and Trustees for the stewardship of the works of art in the Collection.
+The Wallace Collection's curatorial team are responsible to the Director and Trustees for the stewardship of the works of art in the Collection.

-Much of this research is encapsulated in a series of detailed scholarly catalogues of different parts of the collection, most recently including Glass and Limoges Painted Enamels (Suzanne Higgott, 2011) and European Arms and Armour Complete Digital Summary Catalogue (Tobias Capwell, 2011).
-Work is currently being undertaken towards three new catalogues of Sculpture by Jeremy Warren.
-Research Fellow Charles Truman has finished a catalogue of the Gold Boxes in the Wallace Collection, which will be published in the summer of 2013, and work is continuing with the cataloguing of our Oriental Arms and Armour collection.
+Much of this research is encapsulated in a series of detailed scholarly catalogues of different parts of the collection, most recently including European Arms and Armour Complete Digital Summary Catalogue (Tobias Capwell, 2011) and The Discovery of Paris: Watercolours by Early Nineteenth-Century British Artists (Stephen Duffy, 2013).
+A new catalogue on part of the Sculpture collection will be published in spring 2016.
+Research is also continuing with the cataloguing of our Oriental Arms and Armour collection.

-Curators' knowledge and expertise is also brought to a wider public through publications, lectures and an active programme of temporary exhibitions, which in recent years has included such varied shows as; Beauty and Power: Renaissance and Baroque Bronzes from the Peter Marino Collection (2010), Esprit et Vérité: Watteau and His Circle (2011), and The Noble Art of the Sword: Fashion and Fencing in Renaissance Europe (2012).
+Curators' knowledge and expertise is also brought to a wider public through publications, lectures and an active programme of temporary exhibitions, which in recent years has included such varied shows as: Esprit et Vérité: Watteau and His Circle (2011), The Noble Art of the Sword: Fashion and Fencing in Renaissance Europe (2012), The Wallace Collection Catalogues: Gold Boxes (2013), The Discovery of Paris.
+Watercolours by early nineteenth-century British artists (2013), The Male Nude: Eighteenth-century Drawings from the Paris Academy (2013), and Joshua Reynolds: Experiments in Paint (2015).

 Curators also provide expert advice to the Government and answer general enquiries concerning works of art.
 Our curators can also, by appointment, give opinions on works of art owned by members of the public, but may not give valuations.
 Members of Wallace Collection staff are entitled to decline, without giving any reason, to express an opinion.